 Unigold is a Canadian based, growth oriented, junior natural resource company focused on exploring and developing its significant land position in the Dominican Republic, within the highly prospective, Cretaceous age, Tireo Formation.
 The Tireo Formation, an emerging gold and base metal district, is a 75 kilometre wide series of volcanic and sedimentary rocks trending northwesterly across the island of Hispaniola.
 Unigold's most advanced project is their 100 percent interest in the 22,600 hectare Neita Property, located in the west central highlands of the Dominican Republic along the border with Haiti.
-The license for the Neita Property was renewed in 2012 for another five year term.
-In addition to Neita, the Company holds an option on two additional concessions totalling 55,720 hectares ("Sabaneta Concession") that are also highly prospective for gold and copper mineralization.
-Sabaneta contains extensive artisanal placer workings but remains largely unexplored.
+The license for the Neita Property was renewed in 2012 for another five-year term (comprised of a three-year term with two one-year extensions available upon application).